 Best Bird Identification App by Sound

-Apps which can let you to find bird ID using their sound, call recorded in the wild.
-Unlike photographs, sound of birds need to be clear to get recognized by the system.
+Apps that can let you find bird ID using their sound, and calls recorded in the wild.
+Unlike photographs, the sound of birds needs to be clear to get recognized by the system.

 Bird Song Id USA

-Same as Merlin Bird ID app, Bird song ID USA app uses AI to recognize any bird’s song and presents the best matching bird ID.
+Same as the Merlin Bird ID app, the Bird song ID USA app uses AI to recognize any bird’s song and presents the best matching bird ID.

-Point the microphone of the mobile towards the bird and record it at least for 30 seconds.
-It is found that this app gives about 85% of the birds IDs correct.
+Point the microphone of the mobile toward the bird and record it at least for 30 seconds.
+It is found that this app gives about 85% of the bird’s IDs correct.

-The AI is still learning and as time passing more sound samples will be added, in future it will give more accurate results.
+The AI is still learning and as time passes more sound samples will be added, in the future, it will give more accurate results.

-Birding Apps which can be used in field as a guide to identify birds.
-It is worth to carry an app rather than a heavy guide book which hard to carry and search a particular information.
+Birding Apps which can be used in the field as a guide to identifying birds.
+It is worth carrying an app rather than a heavy guide book which is hard to carry and search a piece of particular information.